Student and faculty member working on a project

 New Majors & Transfers

 New students will be assigned an adviser when they declare psychology as their major.
-If you are unsure who that person is, see the department secretary, Karen Skoney, in Buckham Hall A238.
+If you are unsure who that person is, see the department secretary, Lori Barry, in Buckham Hall A238.

 Students with Fewer than 24 Credits